Secure CheckoutPersonal information is secured with SSL technology.

 The George Washington University, Washington, DC, USA

-Dr. Courtney M. Lappas, an Associate Professor of Biology at Lebanon Valley College, has extensive experience teaching and mentoring undergraduate students while maintaining an active research program.
-An Immunopharmacologist, Dr. Lappas teaches Molecular Biology, Immunology and General Biology.
-Previously a Fellow at the National Institutes of Health, Dr. Lappas’ research interests are translational in nature and focus on the utilization of novel pharmacological tools in the treatment and/or prevention of immunological pathologies.
+Dr. Courtney Lappas, Professor of Biology and Biochemistry and Molecular Biology at Lebanon Valley College is a Molecular Pharmacologist who has extensive experience teaching and conducting biomedical research.
+Previously a Fellow at the National Institutes of Health, Dr. Lappas’ research interests focus on the utilization of novel pharmacological tools in the treatment and/or prevention of immunological pathologies.
+Dr. Lappas incorporates her experience in translational research into her teaching and mentoring in courses including Pharmacology, Immunology, Molecular Biology and Drugs and Society.

 Lebanon Valley College, Annville, PA, USA